0xPolygon/polygon-docs/docs/pos/how-to/snapshots.md

 ## Community snapshots

-With the [deprecation of Mumbai testnet](https://forum.polygon.technology/t/pos-tooling-after-mumbai-deprecation-no-action-required/13740), we're shifting to a community-driven model for snapshots where active members like Vault Staking, Stakepool, StakeCraft, and Girnaar Nodes will now provide snapshots.
+With the [deprecation of the Mumbai testnet](https://forum.polygon.technology/t/pos-tooling-after-mumbai-deprecation-no-action-required/13740), Polygon PoS is shifting to a community-driven model for snapshots where active validators like Vault Staking, Stakepool, StakeCraft, and Girnaar Nodes will now provide snapshots.
 See [All4nodes.io](https://all4nodes.io/Polygon), an aggregator for Polygon community snapshots, for future community snapshots on the Sepolia-anchored Amoy testnet.

 !!! tip "Older snapshots"